intel-retail/automated-self-checkout/docs_src/pipelinerun.md

 ```

 ### Environment variables
-When running docker-run.sh script, we support environment variables as input for container.
-[Here is a list of environment variables and how to apply](./environment_variables.md)
+When running docker-run.sh script, we support environment variables as input for containers.
+[Here is a list of environment variables and how to apply them](./environment_variables.md)

 ### Status of Running a Pipeline